Can grandparents buy life insurance for their grandchildren?

 • Transferring ownership of an existing policy can be complicated and should only be done with the guidance of a financial advisor or lawyer.

-Buying life insurance for your grandchild
+When should you buy life insurance for your grandchild?

-However, buying life insurance for children is generally unnecessary since no one relies on them financially.
+Buying life insurance for children is often unnecessary since no one relies on them financially.
+But there are rare cases in which purchasing child life insurance makes sense.

 If your grandchild has a serious medical condition and might not be able to qualify for life insurance when they’re older, buying whole life insurance while they’re younger can secure coverage for their entire life.